KawsarAhmad43/QML-basic-Quantum-Circuit/README.md

 ## 📝 Code Description:

-The code in this repository, created by [Your Name](https://github.com/KawsarAhmad43), demonstrates a simple quantum circuit that encodes classical data '0' into a quantum state using the Qiskit library.
+The code in this repository, created by [Kawsar Ahmad](https://github.com/KawsarAhmad43), demonstrates a simple quantum circuit that encodes classical data '0' into a quantum state using the Qiskit library.
 The purpose of the code is to showcase the basic process of quantum data representation and simulation in QML.
 It initializes a quantum circuit, encodes classical data, executes the circuit on a simulator backend, and retrieves the resulting statevector.

 ## 💻 Code Usage: